harlequin-tech/arduino-usb/README.md

     dfu-programmer at90usb82 flash --debug 1 Arduino-big-joystick.hex
     dfu-programmer at90usb82 reset

-Unplug the UNO's USB cable for a few seconds and plug it back in For the ATMEGA16U2 (UNO R3, MEGA2560 R3)
+Unplug the UNO's USB cable for a few seconds and plug it back in.

+For the ATMEGA16U2 (UNO R3, MEGA2560 R3):
 Put the UNO into DFU mode.

     dfu-programmer atmega16u2 erase